Tough enough to keep going after 20 years.

-This is probably the most common question asked by small business.
+This is probably the most common question asked by small businesses.
 To that we say, there is no one place.
 In fact, starting your advertising this way is also, commonly, the formula for failed results.
 A much better question to start with is:

 First, establish a market position.

 Then you establish a plan.
 A Growth Objective Calculator can help with that.
 I am attaching an example of how to use one.
 But any advertising without a strategic plan is spray and pray.
-Using a GOC you can figure out cost of advertising, demographics of source, and how much you should spend.
-Obviously the more you spend (with a well throught out message) the more growth.
+Using a GOC you can figure out the cost of advertising, demographics of source, and how much you should spend.
+Obviously the more you spend (with a well thought out message) the more growth.

 The most successful business strategic plans have primary and secondary platforms in all three stages of the Purchase Funnel.